BA (Hons) Graphic Design

 - To offer high quality and stimulating study material and tutor support through which students can develop a specialist understanding of graphic design practices

 - To provide flexibility for students to meaningfully establish their own creative voice and a personal and/or professional understanding of their practice

 - To develop autonomous learners capable of applying their skills, knowledge and understanding creatively within a range of contexts

-Full details of the content of the Graphic Design Open degree, and pathways available can be found through the degree handbook and pathway documents, downloadable below.
+Full details of the content of the Graphic Design Open degree, and pathways available can be found through the Degree Handbook, Programme Specification and Pathway documents, downloadable below.
 If you need more information about the content of this Open degree and the course units available through it, please call the office to speak to an advisor.

 The creative sector employs 1.5 million people in the UK alone.
 By studying with the OCA, you can kick-start your career in the creative industries by working part-time or doing an internship whilst gaining your academic qualifications at the same time.

 With the UK’s creative sector booming, a Graphic Design degree has become a valuable asset for anybody seeking a career in this vibrant, diverse and rapidly growing sector.
 You might find yourself working for an advertising agency or media organisation, or you may prefer to open your own graphic design business or studio to pursue your own specific creative interests.
 Over 60% of Graphic Design graduates go on to work directly in the arts, design or media industries.
 As well as opening the door to design-specific careers, a Graphic Design degree can also make you employable in areas outside of the creative sector; jobs which a graphic design degree can prepare you for include landscape architect, media specialist, technical writer, marketing manager and front-end web designer.
 For more information on the careers your Graphic Design degree can lead to, please see the Graphic Design section on Prospects.ac.uk.

 Programme Leader for Graphic Design, Illustration and Visual Communications